SFM Observer - January 2018

 Some interesting events from the month just passed:

 Thank you for reading this issue of the SFM OBSERVER.
-If you have any comments or questions, please send us an email.
+If you have any questions or comments, feel free to send us a reply.